Somatic Experiencing®

 In this approach, we focus less on the story of what happened, and more about the current moment sensations, images, feelings and awareness.

-We track and follow your body's natural response, and support resolution.
+We track and follow your body's natural responses and sensations in the moment, and support resolution.

 Sensation examples you might notice could be heat, cool, tension, a sense of flow, expansion, contraction, warmth, cool, tight, tingly, numb, open, smooth or something else.